konggu128/Transcriptome-/README.md

 ```{php}
 export PATH=/path/to/sratoolkit/bin:$PATH
 ```
+## 0.6 Raw data
-## 0.6 Want to have a loop to download multiple sra files;
+Want to have a loop to download multiple sra files;
 Generate a txt file with all the run-names:
 ```{php}
 nano download.txt